bhits-dev/uaa/README.md

 ## Changes made by BHITS Team

-* Change the style/CSS of RESET PASSWORD email to match with CREATE NEW Account email.
+* Change the style/CSS of "Consent2Share account password reset request" email to match with "Set up your Consent2Share account" email.
-* Fix a bug that prevented the user's email ID from being printed in the RESET PASSWORD email body.
+* Fix a bug that prevented the user's email ID from being printed in the "Consent2Share account password reset request" email body.